Last Updated on 5 days by Shadman

 What is the best grips in table tennis?

-There are a number of grips you can learn.
-But for the beginners and due to number of players or resources that available to teach you, Shakehand is the best and recommended grip to learn.
+There are several grips you can learn.
+But for beginners and due to the number of players or resources available to teach you, Shakehand is the best and recommended grip to learn.

 Shakehand is also easy to switch and control.

-I personally like to learn how to hold with two fingers.
+I personally like to learn how to hold a ping pong paddle with two fingers.
 Especially, I would like to suggest it to beginners who have just started playing table tennis.

-It is better for beginners to apply rotation, so it is better to learn how to apply rotation by sticking to the basics.
+Beginners should apply spin, so it is better to learn how to apply spin by sticking to the basics.

 After gaining experience, I think it’s a good idea to explore other ways to hold your own when your playing style and your favorite serve are solidified.